What is Workflow Analysis?

 Does everyone have enough data to perform their task?

 Using a combination of workflow analysis tools and in-person conversations, you can come up with the right solution.

 Step 4: Implement the Changes and Follow Up

 Once you’ve identified all the changes that came from your workflow analysis, implement them in your system.
 Notify all stakeholders of any change, and let them know if there will be any downtime, or how to handle items in the middle of a changed workflow.

-Great workflow analysis tools ensure that you can get all the data that you need to perform the analysis.
 A good tool helps you identify which processes are running smoothly and which need work.
-Using that information, you can move ahead and find out where to make changes and where not to.
+Using that information, you can move ahead and find out where to make changes and where not to so you reduce costs.

 That’s exactly what Kissflow Workflow is designed to do: help you analyze your workflows so that you can create a truly efficient and productive business process, tailored to your particular needs.
 You can use Kissflow to find out where your processes need work, and where they’re running smoothly.